 To learn more visit our International Wire Transfer Payment Method page.

 Must be made in-person at the Office of the Bursar, 133 Thompson Hall.
-During the academic year, the Office of the Bursar staff is available Monday through Thursday 9:00am to 12:00pm, and 1:00pm to 3:30pm.
+During the academic year, the Office of the Bursar staff is available Monday through Friday 9:00 am until 5:00 pm.
+(Please note, during the summer, the Office of the Bursar hours are Monday through Thursday 9:00 am until 5:00 pm, and Friday 9:00 am until 1:00 pm virtual only).

 Note: For payments that include more than $10,000 in cash, IRS Form 8300 will have to be completed at the cashier's window.